sirnino/sirnino.github.io/src/content/posts/top-5-design-pattern-every-programmer-should-know-and-use.md

 Following a design pattern is the best way possible you have to solve a problem without undesired side effects.

 The upmentioned design pattern are a must-know set of development pattern; but knowing them is not enough!
-Using design pattern is the keypoint that makes the difference between a wretched software (even if working) and a excellent software.
+Using design pattern is the keypoint that makes the difference between a wretched software (even if working) and a excellent one.

 My recommendation is to spend effort in challenging yourself using one Design Pattern at a time, day by day...
-Until their usage will be natural in your software design process.
+Until their usage will be natural in your software design and development process.

-All the code shown in this post is availabe here on github.
+All the code shown in this post is availabe here on [@sirnino/sirnino-posts-src/top-5-design-pattern-every-programmer-should-know-and-use](https://github.com/sirnino/sirnino-posts-src/tree/master/top-5-design-pattern-every-programmer-should-know-and-use "Github").